Amazon may have used proprietary data to compete with its merchants, Bezos tells Congress

 The company described the relationship it had with the marketplace as “Amazon heroin, because you just kept going, and you had to get your next fix, your next check,” Cicilline told Bezos.

-“I have great respect for you in this committee, but I completely disagree with that characterization,” Bezos replied.
+“I have great respect for you and this committee, but I completely disagree with that characterization,” Bezos replied.

 Rep. Jamie Raskin (D-Md.) pressed Bezos on the company’s use of its giant marketplace to favor its own products.
 The lawmaker asked Bezos about Amazon’s voice-activated Echo speakers prompting users to buy the company’s private-label batteries when they might be shopping for other brands.
 Amazon has previously introduced features that try to convince shoppers to add its own private-label brands to their digital shopping carts just before selecting competing items.